 Submerged Centerpieces – DIY Inspiration

+Go with make submerged centerpieces for you DIY!
 Doing your own wedding flowers can be scary if you plan on making a large, extravagant arrangements.
 To be completely frank, you don’t need anything crazy to make an impact.
 You can make simple arrangements that look edgy without all the fuss and worry.
 In fact, submerged arrangements are a great way to communicate class and elegance in your wedding arrangements, while keeping your wallet in mind.
 You can use whatever color scheme you have in mind for your wedding!
 You can also adjust the types of flowers and vases to go with contemporary, country, traditional, and fun wedding themes.
-DIY submerged arrangements are simple, this is something anyone can do (maybe even your 1 year old flower girl haha).
+DIY submerged centerpieces are simple, this is something anyone can do (maybe even your 1 year old flower girl haha).

 They Cost Less.
 You don’t need to purchase as many flowers as when your making traditional centerpieces.
 All you need is a couple focal flowers in each arrangement.
 Another plus is that water is FREE!
 All you need is a couple stunning flowers, a vase of your choice, and water!
 If you want to spruce it up you can ad floating candles, greenery, crystals, or colorful LED lights.